Top 11 Benefits of An Apprenticeship

 5. Building a Strong Professional Network

 Few recruiting methods are more effective than word-of-mouth hiring.
-That’s why another huge advantage of an apprenticeship is the strong relationships you’ll inevitably form with your mentors and other apprentices during pre-apprenticeship and apprenticeship training.
+That’s why another huge advantage is the strong relationships you’ll form with your mentors and other experienced workers.

-The professional network and reputation you build during this time will set you up for plenty of job opportunities after the program.
-Many employers choose to take apprentices on permanently or give them job leads in different businesses or industries after their placement.
+The professional network and reputation you build during this time will set you up for plenty of jobs after the program.
+A formal apprenticeship enables employers to identify and permanently hire top-tier talent.

 6. Minimal Educational Requirements

-Possibly one of the biggest apprenticeship benefits is the minimal educational requirements needed to qualify.
+Possibly one of the biggest apprenticeship benefits for aspiring professionals is the minimal requirements needed to qualify.
 For most trades, a high school diploma or equivalent will suffice.
+By choosing an apprenticeship, you can enter the workforce and begin your training in a professional workplace much faster than university graduates.

 This stands in stark contrast to other postsecondary options, such as going to college or university.
-In particular, the latter often requires you to have a high GPA, write essays, or complete tests if you even want to be considered for acceptance.
+Those paths often require a high GPA, essays, or tests just to be considered.

 Trades students learning from an instructor in a classroom